Singapore-Cambridge GCE Normal Level: Grading

 A student's total grade for the GCE N(A) Levels examinations are calculated using this equation: EMB3.
 This equation is short for the combined total grades of the student's English Language, Mathematics and Best 3 subjects grades to form a totality.
 This total grade of EMB3 can be used to determine which courses in higher education the student may pursue after leaving secondary school, although some may still choose to remain in their secondary schools to continue onto Secondary 5 (Normal) and sit for the GCE Ordinary Levels examinations.
+Grades 1 to 5 are considered passing grades.
+Students who fail to pass English, Mathematics and three other subjects or have an EMB3 above 19 points will not be allowed to proceed to Secondary 5.